 Often, just recognizing and naming these building blocks is enough to unhook a little from whatever unhelpful (and often distorted/inaccurate) thoughts or feelings might have reeled me in.
 Then, you can decide if it’s just a wave you’re going to ride out until it passes, or if there’s an action you can take to meet a need or support yourself.

-This certainly doesn’t have to mean doing something to make the feeling to go away as soon as possible —but since emotions are great information-givers, they might be telling you something important that you want to take action on.
+This certainly doesn’t have to mean doing something to make the feeling to go away as soon as possible.
+But since emotions are great information-givers, they might be telling you something important you want to take action on.

 For example, an anxious, tight feeling when a friend asks you for a favor may indicate that the best answer is, “I wish I could, but I’m not gonna be able to make that work.
 I hope you can find someone!”